-(5) For a Counter-Party that has all its QSEs representing neither Load nor generation, and that is not representing a CRR Account Holder, the IEL is equal to IMCE as defined in paragraph (2) of Section 16.11.4.1, Determination of Total Potential Exposure for a Counter-Party.
+(5) For a Counter-Party that has all its QSEs representing neither LSEs nor Resource Entities, and that is not representing a CRR Account Holder, the IEL is equal to IMCE as defined in paragraph (2) of Section 16.11.4.1, Determination of Total Potential Exposure for a Counter-Party.

 (6) For a Counter-Party that is only a CRR Account Holder and is not a QSE, the IEL is zero.